mattwilliamson/Plotomatic/README.md

 # Plot-o-matic Story Generator

-## Write a grapphic novel with one prompt!
+## Write a graphic novel with one prompt!

 ![Banner](assets/banner.jpeg)